greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/highavail/topics/g-understanding-segment-recovery.html.md

 ## <a id="recovery_basics"></a>Segment Recovery Basics

-If the master cannot connect to a segment instance, it marks that segment as down in the Greenplum Database `gp_segment_configuration` table.
+If the coordinator cannot connect to a segment instance, it marks that segment as down in the Greenplum Database `gp_segment_configuration` table.
 The segment instance remains offline until an administrator takes steps to bring the segment back online.
 The process for recovering a down segment instance or host depends on the cause of the failure and on whether or not mirroring is enabled.
 A segment instance can be marked as down for a number of reasons:

 -   A segment host is unavailable; for example, due to network or hardware failures.
 -   A segment instance is not running; for example, there is no `postgres` database listener process.